 - Refergridate up to 3 days

 Allow the eggs to cool for 5 minutes before peeling.
-This is where I started getting giddy.
-I peeled the first egg and the peel came off in one piece and I was amazed.
-I knew that had to be a fluke so I peeled another egg and again the peel slid off in one piece.
+This step is where I started getting giddy.
+I peeled the first egg, and the peel came off in one piece, and I was amazed.
+I knew that had to be a fluke, so I peeled another egg, and again the peel slid off in one piece.

-So I cooked another batch this time using fresh eggs that I just purchased and again they ALL were easy-peel hard-boiled eggs!
-I cannot wait to make a batch of deviled eggs with these Instant Pot hard-boiled eggs and to decorate some for Easter eggs too.
+So I cooked another batch, this time using fresh eggs that I just purchased, and again they ALL were easy-peel hard-boiled eggs!
+I cannot wait to make a batch of deviled eggs with these Instant Pot hard-boiled eggs and decorate some for Easter eggs.

 The Best Way to Cook Easy Peel Eggs